moegts/reading-notes/README.md

 ### also you will feel better , and *smile* more often ..
 ![explain growth vs fixed mindset](https://i2.wp.com/atlassianblog.wpengine.com/wp-content/uploads/NewGrowthMindset2.png?resize=768%2C960&ssl=1)
 #### here is how to have growth mindset
-- Never give up and keep going..
+- Never give up and keep trying..
 - Work again and again until you solve it..
 - Work with teams and try to improve together..
 - Try to listen or do what ever can **Motivate** you like videos or music..